 Corn snakes go through snake winter anorexia.
 At first, you might be worried that there’s something wrong, but it’s normal behavior.

 Cooler temperatures encourage snakes—as cold-blooded reptiles—to stop being so active and to go into a state called brumation.

 This is similar to hibernation in mammals, where the snake finds a spot where they can be out of the weather.
 Changes in air pressure and day length can also trigger this response.

-This period of low activity and low hunger can last an entire winter.
+This period of low activity and hunger can last an entire winter.
 Snakes are efficient creatures.
-Even during regular activity, they still only need to eat once a week or so.
+Even during regular activity, they still only need to eat once a week.
 They can go 3-5 months without feeding with no ill effects.

-Corn snakes are natural predators that love small rodents, tiny chicks and eggs.
-Don’t try to force anything on them that’s against their nature.
+Corn snakes are natural predators that love small rodents, tiny chicks, and eggs.
+Don’t try to force them to eat anything that’s against their nature.